The Landscape Library

 3D Model by CASTILLO-FAB for Bjarke Ingels Group.

-The answer to the question of how long it takes to 3D print can vary greatly depending on the size and complexity of the model you’re trying to print.
+The answer to the question of how long it takes a 3D printer to create landscape architecture can vary greatly depending on the size and complexity of the model you’re trying to print.

 Generally speaking, printing larger and more complex models will take longer than smaller and simpler ones.
 Additionally, the type of material used will also play a role in how long it will take to print as some materials require support structures that must be manually cut away from the final product while others don’t.